superyxw/webpack/README.md

 # webpack
-* A DEMO FOR REACTJS with WEBPACK
+* A REACTJS DEMO with WEBPACK